 Charging info resource

-With so many new and technical terms relating to charge points, it can be a confusing topic; Zap-Map provides an overview of the different networks, overview of charging and how to go about getting a charging point for home or work.
+With so many new and technical terms relating to charge points, it can be a electric vehicle charging can be confusing topic.
+Zap-Map provides an overview of the different networks, explaination of charging, and how to go about getting a charging point for home or work.

-Making the decision to go electric requires some careful consideration; the electric vehicle section covers the different technologies, practical issues to think about, the tax and grant benefits available and provides a list of electric vehicles available to buy now.
+Making the decision to go electric requires some consideration; the electric vehicle section covers the different technologies, practical issues to think about, the tax and grant benefits available, and provides a list of electric vehicles available to buy now.

-If a user finds a charge point which is not currently shown on Zap-Map, there is a facility to add details via the add a new charge point page.
+If a user finds a public charge point which is not currently shown on Zap-Map or would like to share their home or work point on the Zap-Home or Zap-Work peer to peer networks respectively, they can add a new charge point here.